-The course will be centered around an examination of Western Art of the 20th century and will emphasize the relationship between the Arts/Artists of the time and the factors that helped shape them.
-For the Fine Arts Aesthetic Mode.
+An examination of Western Art from 1940 to the present with an emphasis on the relationship between the Arts/Artist and the factors that helped shape them.
+This course fulfills the Fine Arts: Aesthetic Mode of Inquiry of the LSP.
 NOTE: General Honors Course.